Imperfect dark matter with higher derivatives: Introduction

 where $\rho$ is the energy density and $u^\mu$ is the four-velocity of the fluid.

 The action for a perfect fluid in terms of hydrodynamical variables was first introduced by Schutz \cite{Schutz:1970my}.
-For the case of dust, we have \cite{Schutz:1977df,Brown:1992kc}
+For the case of irrotational dust, we have \cite{Schutz:1977df,Brown:1992kc}

-where $g_{\mu\nu}$ is the spacetime metric and we work with metric signature $(-,+,+,+)$.
+where $g_{\mu\nu}$ is the spacetime metric, $u_\mu$ is a hypersurface-orthogonal four-velocity, and we work with metric signature $(-,+,+,+)$.
 Taking variation with respect to the auxiliary field $\lambda$ or equivalently energy density $\rho$ gives the normalization condition for the four-velocity while taking variation with respect to the metric correctly reproduces the dust energy-momentum tensor \eqref{dust-EMT} that is defined as $T^{\rm dust}_{\mu\nu}=-(2/\sqrt{-g})\delta{S}_{\rm dust}/\delta{g}^{\mu\nu}$.

 Remarkably, the dust action \eqref{action-dust} can be obtained by isolating the conformal mode of the metric within the mimetic dark matter scenario \cite{Chamseddine:2013kea}.
 Consider the singular conformal transformation \cite{Chamseddine:2013kea,Barvinsky:2013mea}